Common mole-rat: Ecology

 Common mole-rats are fossorial and can live in a wide range of substrates.
 They are herbivorous, mainly eating geophytes (plants with underground storage organs) and grass rhizomes.
 Common mole-rats are very widespread, thus their abundance is not well known.
 This species shows signs of localization due to soil requirements.
 The pattern of burrowing systems for common mole-rats optimizes their access to food, especially geophytes.
 Burrowing has a negative economic impact in that it damages human property but it is also positive in that it improves soil drainage and turnover.

 Physiological attributes

 Common mole-rats are endothermic, having the ability to generate their own heat and keep their body temperature above ambient temperature.
 In arid environments they have lower individual body masses; this reduces their need for food and improves energy conservation.

 These mole-rats also have long sensory hairs called vibrissae that stand out from the pelage (fur covering) over their body and hind legs.

 Behavior

 Common mole-rats live in family units of up to 14 individuals.
 They are eusocial in that colony members are specialized for functions such as reproduction and for cooperative care of the young.
 Younger mole-rats would likely be workers and older mole-rats could be casual workers.
 These workers, for the most part, burrow and forage, with casual workers not working as much as younger workers.
 The oldest mole rats are breeders.

+Lifespan

+The maximum recorded lifespan of an African Mole-Rat is 30 years.